oorbeng/oorbeng.github.io/src/pages/about.md

   -  to practice what I learn in web development

-I also started this because I felt a desire to start something like this and see what happens.
+Also, I started it because I really wanted to start something like this and see how it all turns out.